khantonjk/TradeDB/README.md

 A helpful wrapper around yfinance that fetches price history and facilitates the calculation of basic fundamental metrics (like TTM EPS and PE Ratios).

-### Persistent Database:
+### In-Memory Portfolio Management:

-Uses SQLite to store a permanent log of all BUY, SELL, DEPOSIT, and WITHDRAW events.
+Uses Pandas DataFrames to store a log of all BUY and SELL events, manage current positions, and track portfolio value history.
+Data is managed in-memory during runtime.

 ### Automated Cash Management: